 Where are they now?
 We at Family Renew Community often find ourselves asking that question about the families we’ve helped to overcome homelessness over the last three decades.

-Our success rate has been estimated at 7 or more families out of every 10, with success defined as moving into a stable, affordable housing situation upon leaving Family Renew Community.
 Many families keep in touch, and most who do are doing well.
 But we haven’t had a systematic way to know whether any of the families we’ve served struggle with homelessness again.
 Until now.

 Thanks to community impact grant funding from the United Way of Volusia-Flagler Counties, we’ve started keeping track of families in the months and years after they leave Family Renew Community.
 Early indications are 96 percent remain stably housed.

 Here are some details on our methods and findings, from Executive Director Tony Deobil:

 We accomplished a two-fold process, a direct response survey and an HMIS (Homeless Management Information System) review.
 We contacted and evaluated all of the families who exited the program from January 1, 2017, to June 30, 2018 (18 months).